A Platform

 Spectacle And Innovation

-In 2018, more than 40,000 people turned out to witness 66 light installations throughout Queens Gardens, Albion Square, and the NMIT campus.
+In 2018, people witnessed 66 light installations throughout Queens Gardens, Albion Square, and the NMIT campus.
 The enhanced Light Nelson Hub on Hardy Street and the return of the Lightbulb Men and roving entertainers were highlights.
 Notable installations included Flame Daisy’s giant neon Cathy Wheel on the old wooden bridge and aerialist Chloe Loftus performing high in a tree in Albion Square.
 A major highlight was Nelson’s own Mr. Science setting a new world record for the world’s longest double helix structure at 68.5 meters.

 2021